Al-Khazneh

+It is one of the most popular tourist attractions in both Jordan and the region.

 Name

 Al-Khazneh means "The Treasury" in Arabic, a name derived from legends regarding the decorative stone urn high on the second level, which in reality is solid sandstone.
+It came to be called "Al-Khazneh" in the early 19th century by the area's Bedouins as they had believed it contained treasures.

 One legend is that the Egyptian Pharaoh and some of his armies escaped the closing of the Red Sea, created the Khazneh by magic as a safe place for his treasury, and continued in his pursuit of Moses.
 This led to the name Khazneh el-Far'oun, "Treasury of the Pharaoh".

-Swiss explorer Johann Ludwig Burckhardt wrote of another local legend that "ancient pharaonic treasures" were hidden in the urn.
 Significant damage from bullets can be seen on the urn, which the Jordanian government attributes to Bedouins who believed the legend.